 We implement our PSHCE curriculum by:

-- Using Philosophy for Children (P4C) to explore issues and teach the children questioning, thinking and debate skills.
+- Using Philosophy for Children (P4C) to instil the highest expectations and teach the children questioning, thinking and debate skills.

 - Sexual health is taught as an element of health education but also within the context of healthy relationships (See Knayton’s SRE policy, in line with the Department for Education’s statutory guidance).